zaydaanjahangir/zaydaanjahangir/README.md

 # 💫 About Me
-I'm a second-year computer science student at Northeastern University, trying to make cool stuff.
+I'm a second-year computer science and ai student at Northeastern University, and this is all my stuff.

-## 🚀 What I'm Up To

-- 📬 Exploring Distributed Systems with [RabbitMQ](https://www.rabbitmq.com/)
-- 💻 Learning how to build Spring Boot applications with PostgreSQL
-- ⚽ Some form of data analysis with sports

 ## 🌐 Connect with me